 From there, blood flows to the left side of the heart, where the mitral valve and aortic valve are located.
 The left side of the heart works by pumping blood to the aorta, which is the main artery – supplying oxygen-rich blood throughout the body.
 Typically, diseases affecting the valves are more common on the left side of the heart.

 The proper flow of blood from one chamber to another is reliant on the valves.
-When they don’t close completely, it can affect the pumping ability of the heart and it may also lead to blood flowing the wrong direction.
+When they don’t close completely, it can affect the pumping ability of the heart and it may also lead to blood flowing in the wrong direction.

 When Is Valve Disease a Serious Concern?